Acting

 DRAM 213a/b - Voice II: Walton Wilson, Grace Zandarski

-DRAM 223a/b - Second-Year Accents and Dialects: Beth McGuire, Joshua Robinson
+DRAM 223a/b - Speech and Accents II: Beth McGuire, Joshua Robinson

-DRAM 233b - The Body on Set I: Erica Fae
+DRAM 233b - The Body as Source II: Erica Fae

 DRAM 243a/b - Alexander Technique II Tutorials: Bill Connington